kushalseth/dapp_ethereum_mainet_task_mgmt/README.md

 # Phase 0:

-    In this phase, I will just try to build a simple DAPP that will focus on single organization managing there internal tasks, just to have a POC ready.
+    In this phase, I will just try to build a simple DAPP that will focus on single organization managing there few internal tasks, just to have a POC ready.
 In next phases, I will upgrade the contract to store multiple organizations and slowly will move the project to have scenarios ready for my Use Case.